 Don’t lose your customer when you’re offline.
-There is a leadbot who can assist them with simple questions.
+There is a chatbot who can assist them with simple questions.

-Provide 24/7 customer support even when you are offline with leadbot
+Provide 24/7 customer support even when you are offline with chatbot

 Imagine your website visitors need help immediately.
 But clicking on live chat, they see next:

 Don’t make your website visitors fill out the contact forms and wait for an answer too long.
-Equip your live chat with a leadbot and interact with buyers in real-time.
+Equip your live chat with a chatbot and interact with buyers in real-time.

 Remember a story about proactive messages from the previous paragraph?

 When customers choose one of the options, the chatbot routes them to the specialist in this the relevant field.

 But that is only the beginning.
 Its mission is to assist website visitors without a human.
 Chatbot instantly answers simple queries and reduces the number of support tickets.